Sunday, 1 January 2023

 On 26 August 1975, The Guardian carried a headline, Child-Lovers win Fight for Role in Gay Lib.
 The people The Guardian described as child-lovers were the Paedophile Information Exchange (PIE).

 PIE was granted affiliate status by the National Council for Civil Liberties (NCCL, today renamed as Liberty).
-In 1976 NCCL made a submission to parliaments criminal law revision committee:
+In 1976 NCCL made a submission to Parliaments criminal law revision committee:

 Childhood sexual experiences, willingly engaged in with an adult, result in no identifiable damage.